andrefs/node-sb-builder/README.md

 ## Bugs and stuff

-Mail me or make a Github issue request.
+Open a GitHub issue or, preferably, send me a pull request.